It’s summer, and you want to spend some time in your yard. But there’s a problem – mosquitoes!

 - The white gauze covering must be white.
 It might need washing or replacing.
 The black and white contrast helps to draw the mosquitoes into the funnel.

 Autocidal Gravid Ovitaptrap

 Another type of trap is the Autocidal Gravid Ovitaptrap (AGO).
-This is a low-cost trap for Aedes aegypti species’ control, designed to catch the females during the breeding cycle.
+This is a low-cost trap for the control of Aedes aegypti species, designed to catch the females during the breeding cycle.